Fatal Frame (video game): Gameplay

-Fatal Frame / Project Zero is a survival horror video game set within an abandoned Japanese mansion, divided into a prologue and four chapters which act as the tutorial and levels respectively.
-The player controls Miku Hinasaki for the majority of the game, with its opening featuring Miku's brother Mafuyu as the player character.
+Fatal Frame is a survival horror video game set within an abandoned Japanese mansion, divided into a prologue tutorial and four chapters.
+The player controls Miku Hinasaki for the majority of the game, with the prologue featuring Miku's brother Mafuyu.
 Each part of the mansion includes a map of its layout, and each level is rendered in real-time instead of using pre-rendered backgrounds.
 During navigation, players guide the characters through multiple rooms, each with a semi-fixed camera perspective that changes depending on a character's position.
 Environments are invariably dark, with exploration being possible through the use of a flashlight.
 During exploration, various items can be found scattered through environments: these include documents and cassette recordings expanding on elements of the story, health items, and other objects.
 In some areas, the main character must also solve puzzles to progress.
 Progress is saved at savepoints through the mansion, and at the end of each chapter.

 Hostile ghosts can only be fought using the Camera Obscura, an antique camera that can capture ghosts.
 Ghosts in environments are sensed using a character's "sixth sense", and will drain a character's health on contact.
-When using the Camera, the view switches to a first-person view: the Camera Obscura is moved with the right analog stick on a controller, while the character can be moved with the left stick while maintaining a view through the Camera.
+When using the Camera, the view switches to a first-person view: the Camera Obscura's viewpoint is moved with the left analog stick on a controller, while the character is moved with the right stick while maintaining a view through the Camera.
 Holding a ghost in view enables greater damage, but ghosts fade in and out of view as they approach.
 The most damage is dealt when the ghost is very close.
 The amount of damage taken is converted into points, which are used to upgrade the camera for faster reload time or greater damage with each shot, or adding secondary powers such as staggering ghosts when shooting them.
 Points are also gained by photographing benign ghosts that appear in set spots around the mansion.
 Film, the Camera's ammunition, can be found throughout the mansion or be replenished at a save point: it comes in various grades, with higher-quality grades dealing higher damage while consequently being rarer.